P-Menthane-3,8-diol

-PMD is found in small quantities in the essential oil from the leaves of Corymbia citriodora, formerly known as Eucalyptus citriodora.
+PMD is the active ingredient in some insect repellents.
+Its odor and chemical structure are similar to menthol, and it has a cooling feel.
+It is found in small quantities in the essential oil from the leaves of Corymbia citriodora, formerly known as Eucalyptus citriodora.
 This tree is native to Australia, but is now cultivated in many warm places around the world.

-C. citriodora oil, when refined to increase its PMD content for use in insect repellents, is known in the United States as oil of lemon eucalyptus (OLE).
+C. citriodora oil, when refined to increase its PMD content for use in insect repellents, is known in the United States as oil of lemon eucalyptus (OLE) as well as Citriodiol.
+Citriodora oil contains only 1–2% PMD, while refined OLE contains approximately up to 70% PMD.
 Some commercial PMD products are not made from C. citriodora oil, but rather from synthetic citronellal.

+Effectiveness

+A 2006 study showed that PMD used as a repellent is as effective as DEET when used in like quantities.

+Contraindications

+PMD should not be used on children under 3 years of age.

+Interactions

+Few if any studies have evaluated possible interactions when using PMD with sunscreens.

+Chemistry

+There are eight possible stereoisomers.
+The exact composition is rarely specified and is commonly assumed to be a complex mixture.
+PMD can be synthesized by a Prins reaction of citronellal.

-Refined OLE contains approximately up to 70% PMD (a mixture of the cis and trans isomers of p-menthane-3,8-diol).
+Refined OLE contains approximately up to 70% PMD, a mixture of the cis and trans isomers of p-menthane-3,8-diol.

+History

+Its repellent effect was discovered in the 1960s by the industry.

 OLE has been notified under the European Biocidal Products Directive (BPD) 98/8/EC (now BPR Regulation (EU) No. 528/212) under its generic name "PMD rich botanic oil" and is currently proceeding through the registration process with the Health and Safety Executive in the UK.
 It is also registered with Canada's Pest Management Regulatory Agency under the generic name "PMD and related oil of lemon eucalyptus compounds".

-PMD can be synthesized by a Prins reaction of citronellal.
-This 2011 study also shows that C. citriodora oil contains only 1–2% PMD and is therefore different from OLE as registered with the U.S. EPA which has up to 70% PMD.
-A 2006 study showed that PMD is as effective as DEET when used in like quantities.